Colorado man charged with multiple counts of murder in killings of pregnant wife, daughters

 The Weld District Attorney's Office also charged Watts with two counts of murdering a child, one count of unlawful termination of a pregnancy and three counts of tampering with a deceased human body.

-Watts' wife and daughters' bodies were found Thursday after they were reported missing on Aug.
+Watts' wife and daughters' bodies were found Thursday after they were reported missing from their home in Frederick, north of Denver, on Aug.
 13.

 The body of Shanann, 34, was found in a shallow grave near an oil tank on property owned by the oil and gas company that her husband worked for.